theNewDynamic/oregonsadventurecoast.com/content/blog/coos-bay-oregon-named-among-50-best-places-to-travel-in-2023.md

 ---
 Online guide [Travel Lemming](https://travellemming.com/) names Coos Bay, Oregon to position #40 on its annual list of the world’s 50 best travel destinations.

-Coos Bay, Oregon wa named one of the 50 best places to travel in the world in 2023 by [Travel Lemming](https://travellemming.com/) , a US-based online travel guide read by more than 6 million travelers.
+Coos Bay, Oregon was named one of the 50 best places to travel in the world in 2023 by [Travel Lemming](https://travellemming.com/) , a US-based online travel guide read by more than 6 million travelers.

 The annual [list of 50 best places to travel](https://travellemming.com/best-places-to-travel-2023/) highlights emerging destinations and hidden gems around the world.